meyernc3/STA-309-Exam/README.md

 ### 3. **Sentiment vs. Popularity**
 This scatter plot shows each song’s net sentiment score against its Spotify popularity rating.

 **Key finding**: there is **no strong correlation** between positivity in lyrics and a song’s success.
-Some of the band’s most streamed songs — such as those from *Morning Glory* — have low or even negative sentiment values.
+Some of the band’s most streamed songs, like the ones from *Morning Glory* have low or even negative sentiment values.
 This reinforces the idea that emotional impact matters more than sentiment “score” alone.

 ---